BekahHW/BekahHW.github.io/_posts/2021-04-26-I did something that scared me: I took a week off.md

 I learned that burnout happens in different ways and with different feelings.

 I learned about the importance of boundaries and clearly setting them up.
-Because I've continually said that I have boundaries but they're easy to blur when you don't have a clear guide to stop.
+Because I've continually said that I have boundaries, but they're easy to blur when you don't have a clear guide to stop.

 I learned that I probably wasn't doing a good job of providing an example for the Virtual Coffee members.